Hope (expectation): Tiqvah (Strong’s 8615)

 Hope for your future!

 Jeremiah lived in a tumultuous age.
 He saw the fall of Jerusalem to the Babylonians and the destruction of the Temple, built by Solomon.
 Personally, throughout his ministry, he was, beaten (Jeremiah 20:2), mocked (Jeremiah 20:7), his life was threatened (Jeremiah 11:21) and he was thrown into a cistern and left to die (Jeremiah 38:1-6) .
 It is no wonder that scholars call him “the weeping prophet”, but God specifically told Jeremiah to stop crying because good was coming:

 Jeremiah 31:16a, 17a

 YHWH instructed His followers to hold back their tears, for His followers would be rewarded.
 And when it came to hopelessness YHWH’s pattern was to reward double (Job 42:10, Zechariah 9:12).
 The message: there is hope for your future!
 YHWH has great plans in store for you!

-“For I know the plans that I have for you,” declares YHWH, “plans of peace and not of evil, to give you a future and a hope [w-tiq’vah].
+“For I know the plans that I have for you,” declares YHWH, “plans of prosperity and not for disaster, to give you a future and a hope [w-tiq’vah].
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.
-I will be found by you,” declares YHWH.
+I will let Myself be found by you,” declares YHWH.

-In your pain, seek out God with all your heart.
+In your pain and in your tears, seek out God with every fibre of your being.
 You will find Him and He will rescue you!

 Are you a prisoner?
 Be a prisoner of hope!

 In 539 BCE Cyrus the Great, King of Persia, defeated the Babylonians and the exiled Jews were given leave to return home as vassals of the Persian King.
 Zechariah was a prophet during this time.
 Once prisoners in a foreign land, Zechariah spoke God’s words of hope to the Jewish people:

 Zechariah 9:9, 11-12, 16-17a

-Rejoice greatly, O daughter of Zion!
+Rejoice greatly, daughter of Zion!
 Shout in triumph, daughter of Jerusalem!

 Behold, your king is coming to you;